gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

 The following function parameters is how the data is received as C++ objects from the call sites.

-* Most C/C++ POD (Plain Old Data) and trivial types should work as-is, and combination thereof including ``mozilla::TimeStamp``.
+* Most C/C++ `POD (Plain Old Data) <https://en.cppreference.com/w/cpp/named_req/PODType>`_ and `trivially-copyable <https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable>`_ types should work as-is, including ``TimeStamp``.
-* Character strings should be passed using ``const ProfilerString8View&`` (this handles literal strings, and various ``std::string`` and ``nsCString`` types, and span with or without null terminator).
+* Character strings should be passed using ``const ProfilerString8View&`` (this handles literal strings, and various ``std::string`` and ``nsCString`` types, and spans with or without null terminator).
 Use ``const ProfilerString16View&`` for 16-bit strings such as ``nsString``.
-* Other types can be used if they define specializations for ``mozilla::ProfileBufferEntryWriter::Serializer`` and ``mozilla::ProfileBufferEntryReader::Deserializer``.
+* Other types can be used if they define specializations for ``ProfileBufferEntryWriter::Serializer`` and ``ProfileBufferEntryReader::Deserializer``.
 You should rarely need to define new ones, but if needed see how existing specializations are written, or contact the perf-tools team for help.

+Passing by value or by reference-to-const is recommended, because arguments are serialized in binary form (i.e., there are no optimizable ``move`` operations).

-For example, here's how to handle a string, a 64-bit number, and another
+For example, here's how to handle a string, a 64-bit number, another string, and a timestamp:
-string:

 .. code-block:: c++

     // …
                                        const ProfilerString8View& aString,
                                        const int64_t aBytes,
+                                       const ProfilerString8View& aURL,
-                                       const ProfilerString8View& aURL) {
+                                       const TimeStamp& aTime) {

 Then the body of the function turns these parameters into a JSON stream.